redhat-performance/jetlag/docs/troubleshooting.md

 }
 ```

-## Bastion - Clean all container services / podman pods
+## Clean all container services / podman pods

-In the event you believe your running containers on the bastion have incorrect data or you are deploying a new OCP version and need to remove the containers in order to rerun the `setup-bastion.yml` playbook.
+In the event your bastion's running containers have incorrect data or you are deploying a new OCP version and need to remove the containers in order to rerun the `setup-bastion.yml` playbook.

-Clean **all** containers (on your bastion machine):
+Clean **all** containers (on bastion machine):

 ```console
 podman ps | awk '{print $1}' | xargs -I % podman stop %; podman ps -a | awk '{print $1}' | xargs -I % podman rm %; podman pod ps | awk '{print $1}' | xargs -I % podman pod rm %